i-VRESSE/bartender/docs/configuration.md

 (Cannot use `poetry install --with=dirac` as Poetry gets stuck resolving dependencies because it ignores the already installed DIRAC dependencies.)

+On the compute node it is expected that

+1. `dirac-dms-get-file` + `dirac-dms-add-file` are available
+1. `tar` executable is available
+1. If `apptainer_image` is set in scheduler configuration then `apptainer` command is available.
+   If set to path on cvmfs then `/cvmfs` should be mounted.
+1. Application command works.

 ## Destination picker

 If you have multiple applications and job destinations you need some way to